132nd-etcher/docs/EDLM/index.md

 ##### *Mitigation*

 * Converting from Markdown to Word/PDF/HTML is trivial, and the tool that I will be providing can be installed on any modern computer.
-Output can therefore be refreshed as often as needed to get a "sneak speek" into the actual result.
+Output can therefore be refreshed as often as needed to get a "sneak peek" into the actual result.
 * Numerous tools exists *online* to edit Markdown.
 Some of those tools are bare editor, providing a side by side "Edit" window and a "Result" window.
 Their offline equivalent are available as well.
-Moreover, and this gets really interesting, Markdown is mature enough that many *free* online editors offer amazing synchronization capabilities with Google Drive, Dropbox, Github, ... , **effectively allowing anyone to work on any document from any computer connected to the web, and directly sends their work for review into the Github repository of the //wing** for review.
+Moreover, and this gets really interesting, Markdown is mature enough that many *free* online editors offer amazing synchronization capabilities with Google Drive, Dropbox, Github, ... , **effectively allowing anyone to work on any document from any computer connected to the web, and directly sends their work for review into the Github repository of the //wing**.

 #### Less liberty when it comes to customizing the format/layout
  Having a common template for the layout/format of our document effectively "castrates" editors, denying them the liberty to get creative with the way their content is rendered.
 This could get on the nerves on some, especially the most perfectionists among us.